 Running through winter is harder on your gear than on your body.
 The sweat-chill cycle — getting soaked in moisture during effort and then freezing when you slow down — is the primary enemy of winter training, and stopping it requires purpose-built technical fabric in every layer.
 The difference between the right kit and the wrong kit is the difference between consistent training through January and a season lost to cold, clammy misery.

-We tested complete cold-weather running systems across temperatures from 10°F to 40°F, evaluating each piece across warm-up periods, sustained aerobic effort, recovery intervals, and post-run cool down.
-Our focus was on how each item performed at the transitions between effort levels — the moments when gear most commonly fails winter runners.
+This guide draws on manufacturer specifications, published expert testing, and aggregated owner reviews of complete cold-weather running systems for temperatures from 10°F to 40°F, weighing how each piece performs across warm-up periods, sustained aerobic effort, recovery intervals, and post-run cool down.
+Our focus was on how each item holds up at the transitions between effort levels, the moments when gear most commonly fails winter runners.

 This article covers one top pick per gear category: jacket, base layer, tights, gloves, and headwear.
 Together, they form a complete kit that handles the 15°F to 40°F temperature range covering most of winter training in North America.
 For trail-specific cold weather running, pair with our recommended trail running shoes and merino hiking socks for complete foot protection.